DoctorMcKay/node-steam-client/README.md

 # Servers

 `Steam.servers` contains the list of CM servers that `CMClient` will attempt to connect to.
-The bootstrapped list is not always up-to-date and might contain dead servers.
+During module install, an attempt to retrieve the current server list is made, but if that fails we fall back to the one in this repo which is not always up-to-date and might contain dead servers.
 To avoid timeouts, replace it with your own list before logging in if you have one (see ['servers' event](#servers-1)).